ghnjk/prosemirror-py-converter/README.md

 # prosemirror-py-converter

-Python simple implementation of converting ProseMirror doc to markdown and html formats
+Python simple implementation of converting ProseMirror doc to markdown